oiricaud/University-Course-Registration/README.rst

 Description
 ======
-This respiratory builds an android application with the following activities and xml files, LogIn, RegisterRequest and Register.
+This respiratory builds an android application with the idea of having the same University Course Registration (Goldmine) experience on a mobile device.

 The purpose of this assignment is to allow new or existing users to create accounts and be able to sign up for their college courses.

 How does it work?